apache/nuttx/configs/sama5d3x-ek/README.txt

       CONFIG_SAMA5_TICKLESS_FREERUN=1  : Selects TC0 channel 1 for the free-
                                        : running timer

+  The resolution of the clock is provided by the CONFIG_USEC_PER_TICK setting in the configuration file.

   NOTE: In most cases, the slow clock will be used as the timer/counter input.
 You should enable the 32.768KHz crystal for the slow clock by calling sam_sckc_enable().
 Otherwise, you will be doing all system timing using the RC clock!
 UPDATE: This will now be selected by default when you configure for TICKLESS support.

+  The slow clock has a resolution of about 30.518 microseconds.
+Ideally, the value of CONFIG_USEC_PER_TICK should be an exact multiple of the clock resolution.
+Otherwise there will be cumulative timing inaccuracies.
+A choice of:

+    CONFIG_USEC_PER_TICK=61, or
+    CONFIG_USEC_PER_TICK=122

+  will be close but will still have inaccuracies that will effect the time due to long term error build-up.

   SAMA5 Timer Usage
   -----------------